hazelcast/fraud-detection-python/run-demo-locally.md

 ```

 # 6. Check the Fraud Analytics Dashboard
-Go to the fraud-dashboard folder
+Go to the fraud-dashboard directory
 ```
 cd ../fraud-dashboard
 ```